Simplest (and cheapest) way to upload/store/retrieve images

 2. Rename the file (which a lot of image upload sites do)[1]

-4. Retrieve the URL of a successfully stored image
+5. Retrieve the URL of a successfully stored image (and any metadata),

-5. Store it in the model ready to add to a form
+6. Store the URL in the model, ready to add to a form.

 I’ve seen a few posts on the topic, but some seem outdated or a bit complex.